Hit by a Car? Pedestrian Right-of-Way Law in TexasJuly 16, 2019

 Call (877) 892-2797 or Email our Firm for Your FREE, No Obligation Consultation

 Free mobile and virtual consultations are available to those who cannot visit our offices.
 We also invite you to download thisfor helpful tips on how to protect a car crash claim.

 At the Amaro Law Firm, we know how devastating traffic wrecks can be—and how essential legal advocacy is to the success of victims’ claims.
-That’s why we’re dedicated to helping the injured build the strongest possible cases and obtain the maximum possible compensation.

 The Amaro Law Firm’s record of outstanding representation and success in pedestrian and car accident cases has earned us a 5-star rating onand , as well as a .